companyinfo/conflex/README.md

 You can validate the loaded configuration map against a JSON Schema using [`github.com/santhosh-tekuri/jsonschema/v6`](https://github.com/santhosh-tekuri/jsonschema):

+> **Note:** JSON Schema validation in Conflex is applied to the merged configuration map (`map[string]any`), not directly to Go structs.
+Schema validation happens before any struct binding.
+If you want to validate your struct, use the struct-based `Validate() error` method described above.

 ```go
 schemaBytes, err := os.ReadFile("schema.json")
 if err != nil {